Vector35/binaryninja-api/docs/guide/type.md

 ### Import BNDB File

-Import BNDB File enables you to import various aspects of one BNDB into your currently open file.
-This feature works operates in a way that may not be completely obvious at first.
-Primarily it allows you to bring over types defined in one BNDB to your current file.
-In addition to this it will match up symbol names from the BNDB you're importing to the destination file you're working with.
-Import BNDB *will not* port symbols from a BNDB with symbols to one without.
+The Import BNDB File feature imports types from a previous BNDB into your currently open file.
+In addition, it will apply types for matching symbols in functions and variables.
+Import BNDB *will not* port symbols from a BNDB with symbols to one without -- the names must already match.
 Matching functions and porting symbols is beyond the scope of this feature.

 ![Importing a BNDB](../img/import-bndb.png "Importing a BNDB")

 #### Usage

-To use this feature select 'Import From BNDB' from the Analysis menu, and select the BNDB you'd like to import.
+To use this feature select `Import From BNDB` from the `Analysis` menu, use the [command palette](index.md#command-palette), or [bind a hotkey](index.md#custom-hotkeys) and select the BNDB you'd like to import.
 Wait for the BNDB to load then you'll be presented with a list of things to import.

-* Types - Various type to be imported from the source BNDB.
+* Types - Various types to be imported from the source BNDB
-* Functions - Attempt to find target functions whose symbol matches the symbol of the source BNDB and apply their type.
+* Functions - Attempt to find target functions whose symbol already matches the symbol of the source BNDB and apply their type
-* Function to Imports - Attempt to find target Imports whose symbol matches the Functions symbols in the source BNDB and apply their type.
+* Function to Imports - Attempt to find target Imports whose symbol matches the Functions symbols in the source BNDB and apply their type
-* Data Variables - Attempt to find target DataVariables with symbols that match DataVariables in the source BNDB and apply their type.
+* Data Variables - Attempt to find target DataVariables with symbols that match DataVariables in the source BNDB and apply their type

 This feature enables a number of workflows: